-Parkinson’s Disease is a progressive disorder that affects the central nervous system and parts of the body controlled by nerves.
-It is among the most common age-related degenerative disorders, and unfortunately, at this time, there is no cure upon diagnosis.
+Parkinson’s is among the most common age-related degenerative disorders, and unfortunately, at this time, there is no cure upon diagnosis.
 However, by recognizing the signs of PD early, a treatment protocol can begin sooner, giving us the greatest chance to improve a patient’s quality of life.
 Learn about the Parkinson’s Disease solutions we offer at Carolina Brain Center.

 Parkinson’s Disease Treatment Options

+Fighting Parkinson’s disease is no easy battle.
 Treatment of Parkinson’s disease is a team effort and should include both a medical neurologist and a functional neurologist.
 A medical neurologist will support the system with medication.
 The process of obtaining the right combination of drug therapy can be straightforward or require some tinkering to come up with the right regimen.
-The goal of drug therapy for Parkinson’s Disease is to give you maximum therapeutic benefit while balancing the side effects.
-Your medical neurologist will consider disease severity, age, and other medications when considering Parkinson’s Disease therapy.
-They should also take into account your personal preferences.

 A board-certified chiropractic neurologist (aka functional neurologist) works alongside medical drug treatment and focuses on gait and balance training, swallowing and speech training, visual training, and various motor training techniques.
 A functional neurologist uses receptor-based activation and inhibition through neurologic-specific exercises to improve global central nervous system function.
 This promotes a higher quality of life, increases motor function, reduces the risk of falls and choking, and maintains intellectual function.